Auto-ruuter/Ruuter/README.md

 # About Ruuter

-A framework to make routing in Node easier
+A basic framework for creating an HTTP server with routes.
+Easily write files and header messages upon requests.

 # Installation